Go to Reviews.org AU Edition

 So if you live in the New York market, you won't be able to see Yankees (or New York Mets) games on MLB Extra Innings or MLB.TV.
 The league "protects" the RSN by blacking them out from the local market, whether the team is playing home or away.

 But if you don't live in the home market, you won't need to worry about blackouts.
-Yankees fans living in Florida will be able to keep tabs on their team day in and day out.
+Yankees fans living in Florida can keep tabs on their team day in and day out.

 To avoid this headache, make sure your cable or satellite package has the regional network that broadcasts your team's games.

-And if you get MLB.TV and you're in a blackout area for a specific game, it will be available as an archived game 90 minutes after it has ended.
+If you get MLB.TV, and you're in a blackout area for a specific game, it will be available as an archived game 90 minutes after it has ended.

-You'll get access to all of the games in the league every single day, and you can watch the games on your phone while you're at church, waiting in line at the grocery store, or on your lunch break.
+With MLB.TV, you'll get access to all out-of-market games in the league daily.
+And you can watch the games on your phone while you're at church, waiting in line at the grocery store, or on your couch.

-If both of these services aren't what you're looking for when it comes to MLB game coverage, check out our best streaming service for sports review.
+If you're curious about more than just MLB game coverage, check out our best streaming service for sports review.